-benefits of the implementing the Final Rule.
-They also omit the fact that coal generation and capacity are already in rapid decline and will continue to decline regardless of the Final Rule.
-This ongoing shift demands attention as part of a transition to clean energy but is not rooted exclusively in the design of the Final Rule and should not be a barrier to its implementation.
+demands attention as part of a transition to clean energy but is not rooted exclusively in the design of the Final Rule and should not be a barrier to its implementation.
 Likewise, as EPA acknowledges in its Regulatory Impact Analysis, labor impacts from the Final Rule on non-EGU facilities are difficult to assess due to background changes in the regulated industries, but recent legislation provides resources to promote positive impacts.

-31. Mitigating NO_X from EGUs and non-EGUs will create significant public health benefits.
-This is because NO_X undergoes a series of chemical reactions once emitted that contribute to downwind particulate matter ("PM") and ozone pollution, both of which negatively impact human health.
-According to EPA's Regulatory Impact Analysis, the Final Rule will create human health benefits with an estimated net-present-value between \$112 million and \$987 million in 2023 and between \$3.3 billion and \$16.8 billion (2022 dollars) in 2026, depending on the discount rate and methodology for calculating mortality risk.47 This human health benefit includes reductions in PM and ozone due to NO_X reductions from EGUs and Non-EGUs.48

-32. For my analysis, I examined a subset of the benefits created by the Final Rule.
-Specifically, I examined the beneficial health impacts of reducing ozone season NOx on PM only, from the EGU sector only, and from 2023 to 2026 only.
-This analysis shows that benefits from PM reductions from the EGU sector alone, across only the ozone seasons of the next four years, still substantially exceeds the expected cost of implementing the Final Rule in each year.
+- 34. Mitigating NO_x from EGUs and non-EGUs will create significant public health benefits.
+This is because NO_x undergoes a series of chemical reactions once emitted that contribute to downwind particulate matter ("PM") and ozone pollution, both of which negatively impact human health.
+According to EPA's Regulatory Impact Analysis, implementing the Final Rule across the original 22 states will create human health benefits with an estimated net-present-value between \$112 million and \$987 million in 2023 and between \$3.3 billion and \$16.8 billion (2022 dollars) in 2026, depending on the discount rate and methodology for calculating mortality risk.55 This human health benefit includes reductions in PM and ozone due to NO_x reductions from EGUs and Non-EGUs.56 With benefits on this scale, even reducing the number of affected states to less than half-that is, implementing the Final Rule in the 10 states without stay orders-will produce enormous public health benefits. - 35.
+For my analysis, I examined a subset of the benefits created by the Final Rule in the 10 states unaffected by stay orders.
+Specifically, I examined the beneficial health impacts of reducing ozone season NOx on PM only, from the EGU sector only, and from 2023 to 2026 only, for only the 10 states that are not currently covered by stay orders.
+This analysis shows that benefits from PM reductions from the EGU sector alone, across only the ozone seasons through 2026, are enormous.
 To perform this analysis, I used EPA's Co-Benefits Risk Assessment Health Impacts Screening and Mapping Tool ("COBRA").
-COBRA enables a user to specify NO_X emissions reductions at the county level.
-It then uses air modeling to estimate the impact on downwind PM and associated health impacts.
-COBRA's final step is to convert these health impacts into economic impacts.
-As an input into COBRA, I aggregated the Final Rule's unitlevel emissions reductions in each year at the county level and produced the results found in Table 5.

-47 See Final Rule RIA, supra note 11, at 34 tbl.ES-8.
+55 See Final Rule RIA, supra note 13, at 34 tbl.ES-8.
 These values have been adjusted from \$2.8 billion and \$14 billion in 2016\$, respectively, using the GDP deflator available from FRED Economic Data.
 FRED Econ.
 Data, Gross Domestic Product: Implicit Price Deflator, https://fred.stlouisfed.org/series/GDPDEF (last visited Apr.
 13, 2023).

-48 Final Rule RIA, supra note 11, at 42 tbl.ES-12.
+56 Final Rule RIA, supra note 13, at 42 tbl.ES-12.
 These values have been adjusted from \$57 million and \$570 million in 2016 dollars, respectively, using the GDP deflator available from FRED Economic Data.
 FRED Econ.
 Data, supra note 50.